Graphical model for factorization and completion of relatively high rank tensors by sparse sampling: Analysis of specific models

 The consequences of this phase diagram on the performance of inference are as follows (see the right panel Fig~\ref{fig:ising_gauss_p2}).
 In Region I inference is hard due to the stability of the paramagnetic solution, in the sense that G-AMP, and presumably any polynomial time algorithms, will not be able to find a solution correlated with the signal when starting from uninformative (low overlap) initialization.
 Regions II and V can also be considered hard, but in a slightly more complicated way.
 In fact, it is easy to find a solution correlated with the signal more than a random guess, since the paramagnetic phase loses its stability.
 However, this solution is not optimal, since it corresponds to the low-overlap branch, while the high-overlap branch remains inaccessible in polynomial time.
 This means that the perfect reconstruction of the signal is impossible even in the $\lambda\to \infty$ limit when starting from the uninformative initialization.
 By solving the equation of state (\eq{eq:m_Ising_Bayesopt}) for $\lambda\to\infty$, we obtained that the green line separating Regions II and III asymptotically approaches $\alpha \approx 1.30$.
 This value defines the easy-to-hard threshold $\alpha_P$: in the whole region $\alpha<\alpha_P$ the perfect reconstruction of the signal is not possible even in the $\lambda\to\infty$ limit (noiseless limit), see also the last panel of Fig.~\ref{fig:ising_gauss_p2_mVSalpha}.
 Conversely, in regions III and IV inference becomes easy, as there is a unique solution which has a large overlap with the signal, which converges to the perfect reconstruction solution ($m=1$) in the limit $\lambda\to\infty$.
-Interestingly, another threshold $\alpha_s$ called possible-to-impossible threshold, which represents the boundary for the existence of the perfect recovery solution $(m=1)$, is here given by $\alpha_s=0$ since the $m=1$ solution always exists in the $\lambda\to \infty$ limit.
-This is very in contrast to the Gaussian prior case as shown below.